-The District rents excess office space to Brandywine River Valley Home, Health & Hospice under an agreement in effect through February 28, 2024.
-This lease is considered as an operating lease for accounting purposes.
-The following is a summary of the minimum rental income for the remaining term at June 30, 2019:
+The District rents excess office space to Brandywine River Valley Home, Health & Hospice under an agreement in effect through April 30, 2024 and Hickory Hollow Farm in effect through February 28, 2021.
+These leases are considered as operating leases for accounting purposes.
+The following is a summary of the minimum rental income for the remaining term at June 30, 2020: